sts10/medic/readme.markdown

 ## Installation/Setup

 1. [Install Rust](https://www.rust-lang.org/tools/install) if you haven't already
-2. Run: `cargo install --git https://github.com/sts10/medic` or for better performance decrypting AES KeePass databases (see below), run: `RUSTFLAGS='-C target-cpu=native' cargo install --git https://github.com/sts10/medic`
+2. Run: `cargo install --git https://github.com/sts10/medic --branch main` or for better performance decrypting AES KeePass databases (see below), run: `RUSTFLAGS='-C target-cpu=native' cargo install --git https://github.com/sts10/medic --branch main`
 3. Optional: If you'd like to check if any of your passwords have been breached _without_ sending any information about them over the internet, you'll need to [download the Pwned Passwords list](https://haveibeenpwned.com/Passwords), ideally via torrent (see below).
 Choose the SHA-1 version, the one ordered by prevalence.
 You'll need about 35 GB of space free to do this.
 The torrent downloads a `.7z` compressed file.
 Double click it to extract it to a ~22 GB text file.
 That's what this program will need to work with.

 ### Dependencies